juandevcode/api-graphql-test/README.md

-# API GraphQL - Technical Test Blossom
+# API GraphQL - Training

 This project exposes a GraphQL server that allows you to query information about characters from the Rick and Morty universe stored in a PostgreSQL database.
 The data is automatically updated from the Rick and Morty public API every 12 hours.